 Kappa Delta Pi.
 Kappa Delta Pi, an international honor society in education, is a network of more than 520 chapters with 60,000 members around the world.
 It’s organized to promote scholarship and excellence in education.
 Its membership is intergenerational, and members include undergraduate and graduate students, university faculty and administrators, classroom teachers, school administrators, and retired educators interested in supporting and encouraging the next generation of teacher-scholars.
 Members receive helpful resources, are invited to attend nationally sponsored conferences, job fairs, and worldwide study tours, and have the opportunity to apply for scholarship awards.
 Membership is by invitation only upon recommendation by the Division of Education.
 In order to be eligible for membership, candidates must have passed Gate 1: Admission to the Division of Education, declared a major in education, have a cumulative GPA of 3.50 after 30 hours, have an ED GPA of 3.75 after 12 hours of ED-prefix course work, and have no dispositional concerns or notifications.
 Learn more about our education degrees below.

 Lambda Pi Eta.
 Lambda Pi Eta, the national honorary society that recognizes excellence in the field of communication, originated in 1985.
 This society, which is associated with the National Communication Association, has more than 340 chapters worldwide.
-Lambda Pi Eta exists to recognize scholastic achievement, develop interest in the communication field, promote professional development, and provide a forum for exchanging ideas about communication and exploring graduate school options.
+Lambda Pi Eta exists to recognize scholastic achievement, develop an interest in the communication field, promote professional development, and provide a forum for exchanging ideas about communication and exploring graduate school options.
 To be eligible for Lambda Pi Eta, students must have completed 60 hours of undergraduate credit, have a minimum cumulative GPA of 3.0, have completed at least 12 hours of courses in communication, have a GPA of at least 3.25 in communication classes, and be a full-time student in good standing with the institution.
 Learn more about our communication degrees below.

 Psi Chi.
-Psi Chi is the National Honor Society in psychology, founded in 1929 for the purpose of encouraging, stimulating, and maintaining scholarship and advancing the science of psychology.
+Psi Chi is the National Honor Society in Psychology, founded in 1929 for the purpose of encouraging, stimulating, and maintaining scholarship and advancing the science of psychology.
 Membership is open to both undergraduate and graduate men and women who are making the study of psychology one of their major interests and who meet these minimum qualifications: completion of 9 semester hours of psychology; registration for major or minor standing in psychology; rank in the upper 35th percentile of their class in general scholarship; a minimum 3.10 cumulative GPA and 3.25 GPA in psychology courses; and high standards of personal behavior.
 Learn more about our psychology degree below.

 Intramurals are a great way to get involved in various sports on campus if you aren’t a member of one of our many athletic teams.
-You’ll have the opportunity to participate in some of the following intramural activities:
+You’ll have the opportunity to participate in some of the following intramural activities.